Explore Jobs

 4. How many data breaches are caused by poor password security?

-81% of company data breaches are caused by poor password security.
-This can be caused by weak passwords, reusing passwords, and sharing passwords.
-And given that employees reuse passwords an average of 13 times, and 69% share their passwords with their colleagues, things aren’t looking up.
+81% of data breaches in companies stem from inadequate password security.
+This includes weak passwords, password reuse, and sharing sensitive information.
+Given that employees reuse passwords an average of 13 times and 69% share passwords, the risks are substantial.

 6. How common is it to forget a password?